INGEOTEC/CompStats/README.rst

 <Perf(score_func=f1_score)>
 Statistic with its standard error (se) statistic (se)
-0.9655 (0.0077) <= Random Forest
+0.9720 (0.0076) <= Random Forest
-0.9435 (0.0099) <= alg-1
+0.9521 (0.0097) <= alg-1

-Let us incorporate another prediction, now with the Naive Bayes classifier, as seen below.
+Let us incorporate another predictions, now with Naive Bayes classifier, and Histogram Gradient Boosting as seen below.

 >>> nb = GaussianNB().fit(X_train, y_train)
 >>> score(nb.predict(X_val), name='Naive Bayes')
 <Perf(score_func=f1_score)>
 Statistic with its standard error (se) statistic (se)
+0.9759 (0.0068) <= Hist.
+Grad.
+Boost.
+Tree
-0.9655 (0.0077) <= Random Forest
+0.9720 (0.0076) <= Random Forest
-0.9435 (0.0099) <= alg-1
+0.9521 (0.0097) <= alg-1
-0.8549 (0.0153) <= Naive Bayes
+0.8266 (0.0159) <= Naive Bayes

+The performance, its confidence interval (5%), and a statistical comparison (5%) between the best performing system with the rest of the algorithms is depicted in the following figure.

+>>> score.plot()

-The final step is to compare the performance of the three classifiers, which can be done with the `difference` method, as seen next.
+The final step is to compare the performance of the four classifiers, which can be done with the `difference` method, as seen next.

 >>> diff = score.difference()
 >>> diff
 <Difference>
-difference p-values  w.r.t Random Forest
-0.0000 <= Naive Bayes
+difference p-values  w.r.t Hist.
+Grad.
+Boost.
+Tree 0.0000 <= Naive Bayes
-0.0120 <= alg-1
+0.0100 <= alg-1
+0.3240 <= Random Forest

 The class `Difference` has the `plot` method that can be used to depict the difference with respect to the best.